jampp/geeks/_src/_posts/2018-12-19-jplotlib-help-your-teams-to-leverage-data-by-using-the-perfect-graphs.markdown

 ![ jplotlib barh plot ]({{site.url}}/assets/images/jplotlib/scatter.png){: .center-image }

-This wouldn't be complete without some of the house favorites.
+This wouldn't be complete without some of the house's favorites.
 Here are some examples of the `slope` and `Venn` charts developed on the `JPlotLib` package.

 ### Slope Plot